By using this site, you agree to the Privacy Policy and Terms of Use.

 Prevention barriers: insufficient funding and service gaps

-The critical challenge, according to PAHO, is a persistent gap between evidence-based prevention strategies and their actual implementation.
+According to PAHO, the critical challenge is a persistent gap between evidence-based prevention strategies and their actual implementation.
 Evidence-based interventions—including school-based mental health programs, gatekeeper training, and crisis hotline services—exist and are proven effective in multiple settings.
 However, resource constraints mean that many countries in the region operate with fragmented services, insufficient trained personnel, and minimal funding for population-level prevention.

 Actionable pathways: integration and early detection